Updated for 2022

 Well, you’re not alone.
 A lot of people ask this question – and it’s an easy answer: it’s totally up to you.

 In Los Angeles and Southern California, we trick or treat on October 31st, no matter what day of the week it happens to be, although we’re all happiest when it falls on a Friday or Saturday.
-Trick or Treating generally starts at dusk and ends by 8:30pm; however, there are always some families who start earlier and end later.
+Since Halloween 2022 is on a Monday, Trick or Treating generally starts around 6:00pm and ends by 8:30pm; however, there are always some families who start earlier and end later.
 Like we said: it’s up to you!

 Whenever and wherever you go Trick or Treating this year, we hope you and your kids have fun and get tons of candy!

-Trick or Treating in Los Angeles – these events have been cancelled in 2020
+Where to go Trick or Treating in Los Angeles

 Boo at the Zoo